 Why talk about race?

-This month BioLogos begins a conversation on race and science.
-We did not choose this theme in response to the latest headline, or to get on a political bandwagon (although we did schedule it to coincide with Black History Month).
-Rather, this theme is a continuation of thoughts and conversations over several years.
+We did not discuss race in response to the latest headline, or to get on a political bandwagon.
+Rather, this discussion is a continuation of thoughts and conversations over several years.
 When I started as president of BioLogos five years ago, I knew that the mission of BioLogos is relevant for everyone, for “the church and the world” as our mission statement says.
 All people need to hear that God’s world and God’s Word both speak truthfully, in harmonious counterpoint, to proclaim our Creator.
 As I talked with people at venues around the country and the world, I also began to realize the value of listening to voices of all cultures on science and faith.
 We are missing important truths if we are not seeking out and hearing all God’s people.

 But the reality of our young organization was far from these goals.
 In 2009, our founder Francis Collins highlighted the leadership of Martin Luther King, Jr. on religion and science.
 Yet, the attendees I helped invite to two major BioLogos conferences in 2013, after much work to ensure an ideal balance of scientists and faith leaders from a range of disciplines and theological traditions… were nearly all white and male.
 Attendees noticed, and we realized we had a problem.
 In part, BioLogos reflected the state of the science and faith conversation in academia: the majority of authors and scholars in this area, particularly on our lead topic of evolution, have been white.
 I also had a personal challenge: my own upbringing was white, suburban, and monocultural.
 BioLogos and I both had a long way to go.